-Mike McDonald is the Chief Nursing Executive and Executive Vice-President of Patient Care & Community Partnerships for Kingston Health Sciences Centre.
+Mike McDonald is the Executive Vice-President of Patient Care and Chief Nursing Executive for Kingston Health Sciences Centre.
 With over 39 years of experience in patient care, Mike has a special interest in meeting the needs of the poor and marginalized.
 He has accountability for programs including emergency, medicine units, perioperative services, mental health and addictions.
 Mike also serves on the Board of Home Base Housing.

 Mike graduated from Nursing at Loyalist College in 1984, a program that solidified his passion for emergency nursing and launched a career where he has had the opportunity to support vulnerable patients and those in remote communities.